putnich/SiMelo/README.md

 ## Hierarchical clustering
 The hierarchicalClustering function is used.
 Agglomerative hierarchical clustering was the HC type, using Ward method.
 The cluster cut is also implemented, that prints melodies in the cut cluster.
 The dendrogram of clustering is plotted.
 ## K-means
 The kmeansCLustering function is uded.
 There user can chose the k, maximum number of clusters desired.
-Then the algortithm prints all the clustering, with the plot of within cluster sum of squares (Elbow method), that is used to determine the real number of clusters.
+Then the algorithm prints all the clustering, with the plot of within cluster sum of squares (Elbow method), that is used to determine the real number of clusters.
 ## K-medoids
 The kmedoidsClustering function is used.
 Similarly to k-means, user choses the maximum number of clusters.
 The algorithm does the clustering while printing maximum silhouette width of clusters, used to finally chose the real number of clusters.
 # Results